joeromero/docs/sql_api.md

 ## OAuth

-OAuth is an authentication protocol that allows users to allow an application to act on their behalf without sharing their password.
+OAuth is an authentication protocol that enables users to give permission to an application to act on their behalf without sharing their password.
 More information can be found at the [OAuth website](http://oauth.net/) or in the [Beginner’s Guide to OAuth](http://hueniverse.com/oauth/) from Hueniverse.

 For an easier route, check out the CartoDB clients [below](#libraries-in-different-languages).